 Alain LeRoy Locke College Preparatory Academy is a public charter high school located in Los Angeles, California, and is part of Green Dot Public Schools.
 It serves students in the community of Watts.
 Our charter was approved by the Los Angeles Unified School District (LAUSD), and the school currently has students enrolled in grades 9 through 12.

-Alain Leroy Locke (September 13, 1885 – June 9, 1954) was an American writer, philosopher, educator, and patron of the arts.
-Distinguished as the first African American Rhodes Scholar in 1907, Locke was the philosophical architect —the acknowledged "Dean"— of the Harlem Renaissance.
-As a result, popular listings of influential African-Americans have repeatedly included him.
-On March 19, 1968, the Rev. Dr. Martin Luther King, Jr. proclaimed: "We're going to let our children know that the only philosophers that lived were not Plato and Aristotle, but W. E. B. Du Bois and Alain Locke came through the universe.".
+Alain Leroy Locke (September 13, 1885 – June 9, 1954) was an American writer, philosopher, educator and patron of the arts.
+Known as the "Dean" of the Harlem Renaissance, Locke was a philosophical architect who's achievements earned him a place in the catalogue of influential African Americans.
+He became the first African American Rhodes Scholar in 1907, and on March 19, 1968, the Rev. Dr. Martin Luther King, Jr. honored Locke's influence when he proclaimed: "We're going to let our children know that the only philosophers that lived were not Plato and Aristotle, but W. E. B. Du Bois and Alain Locke came through the universe.".

-Four decades later, Locke had become emblematic of systemic failure.
+Four decades later, Locke High School had become emblematic of systemic failure.
 Locke was described as a “failing school” and had a school culture characterized by violence and chaos.
-The campus was known for student brawls, rampant graffiti, students roaming the hallways, and a shockingly low college-ready graduation rate.
-Of the 1,000 freshmen who entered in 2004, _____ 250 graduated.
-Only about 50 of these students enrolled in college, with a much smaller number actually graduating from college.
-The original bright promise of Locke had been broken; the students and community of Locke High School deserved better.
+The campus was notorious for student brawls, graffiti, poor attendance rates, and a shockingly low college-ready graduation rate.
+Of the 1,000 freshmen who entered in 2004, only 250 graduated.
+About 50 of these students enrolled in college, with a much smaller number actually graduating from college.
+The original promise of a school that created a safe environment for learning had been broken; the students and community of Locke High School deserved better.

 About Green Dot